frontendnorth/fen/src/_blog/2019/volunteer-to-help-fen.md

 If you don't want to volunteer but still like the sound of what we're doing, [then tickets are available now](https://www.eventbrite.co.uk/e/front-end-north-conference-tickets-78898540659) for £50.

 Thanks to [Peter Aitken](/speakers/peter-aitken/) for help with some of this.

+**Added 23rd November:** Updated to reflect that remote training is a possibility for volunteers.